iamMysticK23/CT_CapstoneProject_TrekTracker/README.md

 Front end: React with Typescript (and I guess node.js).
 I picked React because it was the freshest in memory and seemed to be the most dynamic.

-Back end: Google Firebase, Firestore database and Storage for image upload
+Back end: Google Authentication, Firestore database and Storage for image upload

 The back end has two tables - users and trails.
 The trails get saved via a user id.
 The user can only save a specific trail once but many users can save the same trails.
 Everyone who is registered can upload pictures to the universal gallery.
 I originally wanted this to be a user profile but it did not work out the way I wanted so